hamedpardazesh2020/ai_chat_bot/README.md

 ```

 Set `MCP_AGENT_SERVERS=filesystem,fetch` (or any other two entries defined in
-the configuration file) and supply an `OPENAI_API_KEY` so the built-in
+the configuration file) and choose the LLM the agent should attach:

-`OpenAIAugmentedLLM` can coordinate the tools.
+- The default `MCP_AGENT_LLM=openrouter` requires an `OPENROUTER_KEY`.
+The
+  service automatically wires the OpenRouter credentials into the embedded
+  agent so no OpenAI API key is needed.
+- To run the agent with OpenAI instead, set `MCP_AGENT_LLM=openai` and provide
+  `OPENAI_API_KEY`.

 To inject a custom system prompt at the beginning of every conversation, set
 the `INITIAL_SYSTEM_PROMPT` environment variable (or provide it via the YAML